abicky/ruby-kafka-ec2/README.md

 ### Kafka::EC2::MixedInstanceAssignmentStrategy

 `Kafka::EC2::MixedInstanceAssignmentStrategy` is an assignor for auto-scaling groups with mixed instance policies.
 The throughputs of consumers usually depend on instance families and availability zones.
-For example, if your application writes data to a database, the throughputs of consumers running on the same availability zone as the writer DB instance is higher.
+For example, if your application writes data to a database, the throughputs of consumers running on the same availability zone as that of the writer DB instance is higher.

-To assign more partitions to consumers with high throughputs, you have to define `Kafka::EC2::MixedInstanceAssignmentStrategyFactory` first like below:
+To assign more partitions to consumers with high throughputs, you have to initialize `Kafka::EC2::MixedInstanceAssignmentStrategy` first like below:

 ```ruby
 require "aws-sdk-rds"